 There are multiple ways to achieve aggregation with the MX Platform API depending on your integration.
 You can aggregate data in one of the following ways:

 - Using the MXconnect widget: A widget that can be embedded in your application to aggregate user’s account data by prompting end users to connect to their financial institutions using their credentials.
 This is the preferred method of aggregation.
 MXconnect currently only supports standard aggregation and account verification.

 - Using API endpoints: Requires you to make multiple calls to several endpoints to create unique identifiers using an end user’s personal information that can be used to retrieve account information.

 member every 24 hours automatically.
 This process is called background aggregation.
 It ensures that end users’ data is always up to date.
 This is beneficial because, if a background aggregation is successful (i.e., the

-successfully_aggregated_at field indicates a time within the last 24 hours), you can choose to skip manual aggregation and jump right to reading account and transaction data, which can help you load things faster in your product.
+successfully_aggregated_at field indicates a time within the last 24 hours), you can choose to skip foreground aggregation and jump right to reading account and transaction data, which can help you load things faster in your product.

-disable_background_agg configuration option to
+disable_background_agg widget option to